 Citizenship: One parent must be a U.S. citizens, income, religion, and other factors will determine your eligibility.

-- Age: Generally between 27-60 years old, depending on the country and the special needs of the child, if any.
+- Age: Generally between 27-60 years old, depending on the special needs of the child, if any.

-- Marriage Status: Single women and married couples are generally eligible.
+- Marriage Status: Single women, single men, and married couples are generally eligible.

 - Health: Host parents must be in good health with no major medical or psychological concerns.